 The Whitely Neighborhood Association, at its core, is an “Education First” organization.
-The neighborhood association serves the neighborhoods surrounding Longfellow Elementary School to aid in achieving improved academic development outcomes, school readiness, and access to a community-based continuum of high-quality services.
+The neighborhood association serves the neighborhood surrounding Longfellow Elementary School to aid in achieving improved academic development outcomes, school readiness, and access to a community-based continuum of high-quality services.

 The Whitely Neighborhood Association has, for years, advocated for an improved quality of life, including education, in the Whitely neighborhood and beyond.
 Those efforts include:

-- Establishing an Education Committee whose mission is to capitalize on the celebrated educational resources and collaborations that exist within the neighborhood to spread a collective conviction, that learning is top priority and can be built into the lives of each individual family.
+- Establishing an Education Committee whose mission is to capitalize on the celebrated educational resources and collaborations that exist within the neighborhood, to spread a collective conviction that learning is top priority and can be built into the lives of each individual family.

 - Creating summer programs to decrease the summer loss of knowledge gained over the prior school year, increase learning potential, and influence the habit of reading.